FirmwGuy/CEP/docs/L0_KERNEL/topics/HEARTBEAT-AND-ENZYMES.md

 ## Technical Design

+The notes below translate the workshop metaphor into concrete data structures, file layout, and API contracts so you can inspect, debug, or extend the heartbeat without guessing at hidden state.

 ### Scope and Naming
 - Enzyme: a C function that performs work.
 Multiple enzymes can react to the same situation.
 - Signal (Impulse): a request to act, expressed as a `cepPath`.
 Signals are queued for a specific beat.